 If you are have suffered losses in Essex Capital Corporation, you may be able to pursue recovery of your losses through securities arbitration or litigation.
-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.
+Please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.

 Essex Capital Corporation Investors Can Pursue Recovery of their Losses

 If you have suffered losses in the Essex Capital Corporation you may be able to pursue recovery of those losses through securities arbitration or litigation due to the lack of due diligence on Essex Capital Corporation, or an inappropriate level of risk that you were exposed to in the Essex Capital Corporation.

 According to recent news reports, the Securities and Exchange Commission charged Essex Capital Corporation, an equipment leasing company and its founder Ralph Iannelli with defrauding investors in connection with sales of over $80 million in promissory notes.